Recruiting in Denver

 Raffi is calibrated against the major AI-in-hiring frameworks (EU AI Act + NYC Local Law 144) and discloses AI use to every candidate before the call.
 For Denver-specific work permits and right-to-work checks, those happen outside Raffi — we screen, you verify eligibility before extending an offer.

-What salary range should I budget for a mid-level data analyst in Denver?
+What salary should I post for a mid-level engineer in Denver?

 What is agentic AI recruiting?